Carbonite Support > Backing Up Google Drive Files

 Windows 7 C:\Users\[User_Name]\Google Drive

+The default sync location may vary depending on your system settings.
 Carbonite will only be able to select the Google Drive files that exist on your computer.
 If you selectively chose folders to sync, you may want to review your chosen Google Drive folders so Carbonite can select them for backup.

 Backing up the Google Drive Files with Carbonite